geudde/attic-chest/pages/02.season-1/02.meeting-02/04.charades/docs.md

 My first is the lot which is destined by fate
 For my second to meet with in every state
-My whole is by many Philosophers reckoned
+My whole is by many philosophers reckoned
 To bring very often my first to my second.

 Porson